zephyris/opengfx2/README.md

 To set as the base graphics set, go to `Game Options>(Graphics)>Base Graphics` Set and select `OpenGFX2 Classic` (8bpp 1x zoom version) or `OpenGFX2 High Def` (32bpp 4x zoom version).

+OpenGFX2 has graphical user preferences.
+These can be configured in `Game Options>(Graphics)>Base graphics set>Set parameters`.
+These settings are local graphical changes only, ant can be freely changed, used with any save-game, used on any server, etc.

-To set OpenGFX2 settings, go to `NewGRF Settings`, find `OpenGFX2 Settings` and add to `Active NewGRF files`.
+Prior to OpenTTD 14.0 (specifically nightlies prior to 30/10/2023 or before Github commit e81313e) OpenTTD did not have a way to configure base set parameters.
+The `OpenGFX2 Settings` NewGRF provides a workaround: Go to `NewGRF Settings`, find `OpenGFX2 Settings` and add to `Active NewGRF files`.
 Then, select `OpenGFX2 Settings` in the `Active NewGRF files list` and select `Set parameters` then adjust the settings.
-This is a bit of a hack, and will hopefully change in the future.

 Install other NewGRFs as normal using `NewGRF settings`.